 How to Change Electricity Providers in Tokyo

 In Japan, you are free to select your electricity and gas supplier of your choice.
 There may be companies that can save you more money on your electricity and gas bills than you are paying now.
-Here, we introduce the benefits of switching providers, as well as Hinatao Energy, which offers cheaper rates than TEPCO, excellent support in English and an easy way to switch providers.
+Here, we introduce the benefits of switching providers.

 Before switching a provider, please check your current contract if there are any conditions on the length of the contract.
 It depends on the contract however, there may be a penalty charge if the contract is cancelled during the contract period, so it is important to check you current contract beforehand.